§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 of the state, not less than one quarter of a page in size and printed in boldface type.

-the proposed facility is to be located, six copies of the complete application.
+facility is to be located, six copies of the complete application.

-location, date, and time of a public hearing to be held in the affected parish, which hearing
+and time of a public hearing to be held in the affected parish, which hearing shall not be less

-shall not be less than thirty days from the date of notice in the Register.
-The applicant shall
+than thirty days from the date of notice in the Register.
+The applicant shall publish a

-public hearing.
-Such notice shall be not less than one quarter page in size in boldface type.
+notice shall be not less than one quarter page in size in boldface type.

 (5) The public hearing shall be fact-finding in nature and shall not be subject to the

-person to present testimony, facts or evidence related to the application, and shall make a
+testimony, facts or evidence related to the application, and shall make a record of the hearing.

 (6) Standards applicable to generators of such waste materials.